nathancassano/snesgss/src/readme.txt

 SNES Game Sound System (or Solution)

-v1.42 20.02.17 - Instrument selection in the main menu
 v1.41 25.05.14 - MIDI input device can be changed in the config file v1.4  24.05.14 - paste over; shifting markers and labels in multichannel
                  Expand/Shrink; MIDI input support